ProjectOpenSea/seaport/docs/SeaportDocumentation.md

 Note that there is a gas cost increase associated with fulfilling orders created in the course of bulk order creation.
 The cost increases logarithmically with the number of orders in the bulk order payload: roughly 4,000 gas for a tree height of 1 and then roughly an additional 700 gas per extra unit of height.
 Accordingly, it’s advisable to balance the convenience of creating multiple orders at once against the additional gas cost imposed on fulfillers.

+### Bulk Order Cancellation

-Note that the `incrementCounter` function has been modified in v1.2 to increment the counter by a quasi-random value derived from the last block hash.
+Note that the `incrementCounter` function was modified in v1.2 to increment the counter by a quasi-random value derived from the last block hash.
 This change prevents the type of situation where a user is tricked into signing a malicious bulk signature payload containing orders that are fulfillable at both the current counter value and future counter values, which would be possible if counters were still incremented serially.
 Instead, since the counter jumps a very large, quasi-random amount, the effects of a malicious signature can still be neutralized by incrementing the counter a single time.
 In other words, the change to `incrementCounter` gives buyers and sellers the ability to "hard reset" regardless of what orders might have been unknowingly signed for in a large, malicious bulk order payload.

 Note that orders created in the course of bulk order creation still need to be canceled individually.
 For example, if a maker creates 4 orders in a single bulk order payload, it will take 4 `cancel` transactions to cancel those 4 orders.
 Alternatively, the maker could call `incrementCounter` once, but that will also cause all of the maker’s other active orders to become unfillable.
 Users should exercise caution in creating large numbers of orders using bulk order creation and should prefer to regularly create short-lived orders instead of occasionally creating long lasting orders.

+### Bulk Order Signing and Structure

 A bulk signature is an EIP 712 type Merkle tree where the root is a `BulkOrder` and the leaves are `OrderComponents`.
 Each level will be either a pair of orders or an order and an array.
 Each level gets hashed up the tree until it’s all rolled up into a single hash, which gets signed.
 The signature on the rolled up hash is the ECDSA signature referred to throughout.